fmicompbio/Rbowtie/README.md

 ### Source code

-The source code for bowtie v1.2.3 was obtained from [https://github.com/BenLangmead/bowtie/archive/v1.2.3.tar.gz](https://github.com/BenLangmead/bowtie/archive/v1.2.3.tar.gz) on December 13, 2019.
+The source code for bowtie v1.3.0 was obtained from [https://github.com/BenLangmead/bowtie/archive/v1.3.0.tar.gz](https://github.com/BenLangmead/bowtie/archive/v1.3.0.tar.gz) on November 2, 2020.
 The folders genomes, reads, doc, indexes and scripts were not included into the package to reduce its size.

 ### Software status